omigroup/gltf-extensions/extensions/2.0/OMI_physics_body/README.md

 ## Status

-Open Metaverse Interoperability Group Stage 2 Proposal
+Open Metaverse Interoperability Group Stage 1 Proposal

 ## Dependencies

 Written against the glTF 2.0 spec.

-Depends on the `OMI_collider` spec to be useful.
+Depends on the `OMI_physics_shape` spec to be useful.

 ## Overview

 This extension allows for specifying the type of physics body in glTF scenes.

 Physics bodies are defined with a string enum for the type.
-Nodes with collider shapes defined using the `OMI_collider` spec should be added as direct children of physics bodies.
-In order to be associated with a `OMI_physics_body` glTF node, `OMI_collider` glTF nodes must be direct children, not indirect children.
+Nodes with physics shapes defined using the `OMI_physics_shape` spec should be added as direct children of physics bodies.
+In order to be associated with a `OMI_physics_body` glTF node, `OMI_physics_shape` glTF nodes must be direct children, not indirect children.

-Each glTF node with `OMI_collider` may be associated with zero or one `OMI_physics_body` glTF node as its direct parent.
-Each glTF node with `OMI_physics_body` should have one or many `OMI_collider` glTF node direct children (zero is valid but not recommended, since physics bodies have no function if they have zero collider shape children).
-Multiple `OMI_collider` direct children of a body with the same `isTrigger` setting may be treated as a single "compound collider" in game engines that support them.
+Each glTF node with `OMI_physics_shape` may be associated with zero or one `OMI_physics_body` glTF node as its direct parent.
+Each glTF node with `OMI_physics_body` should have one or many `OMI_physics_shape` glTF node direct children (zero is valid but not recommended, since physics bodies will not collide with anything if they have zero physics shape children).

 ### Example: